binafy/laravel-user-monitoring/README.md

     ...

     /*
-     * If you are using uuid or ulid you can change it for type of foreign_key.
+     * If you are using uuid or ulid you can change it for the type of foreign_key.
      *
-     * When you are using ulid or uuid, you need to add related trait into the models.
+     * When you are using ulid or uuid, you need to add related traits into the models.
      */
     'foreign_key_type' => 'uuid', // uuid, ulid, id
 ],